VarunLautkar/UMBC-DATA606-Capstone/docs/proposal.md

 5. **Night_Blindness:** Identified by severe Vitamin A deficiency markers.

 Forecasting this target allows for early clinical intervention and a personalized understanding of nutritional risk based on a patient's unique lifestyle profile.

 ---

-## Features and Machine Learning Models

-I will implement a three-faceted approach toward reaching the final goal of diagnostic forecasting:

-1. **Baseline Classification (Logistic Regression):** A multinomial logistic regression model will be used to establish a linear baseline.
-This will help determine the initial weight of factors like `diet_type` and `latitude_region` on the final diagnosis.

-2. **Ensemble Methods (Random Forest & XGBoost):** Tree-based models will be the core of the engine. **Random Forest** is robust for handling the categorical nature of physical symptoms, while **XGBoost** will be used to optimize accuracy and handle potential class imbalances in rarer deficiencies.

-3. **Deep Learning (Artificial Neural Networks):** A Multi-Layer Perceptron (MLP) architecture will be developed to capture complex, non-linear interactions between demographic data and clinical lab values.
-This will ensure higher precision in identifying patients with "sub-clinical" deficiency states.

----